 History / social science honors-level courses

-Honors-level history / social science courses characteristically consist of courses in U.S. government, U.S. history, European history, world history, world cultures and geography.
+Honors-level history / social science courses characteristically consist of courses in U.S. government, U.S. history, European history, world history, world cultures and historical geography.
 Such courses are expected to provide both breadth and depth of exploration in the subject area, and develop writing, research and analytical skills.
 The courses must offer content and/or experience that are demonstrably more challenging than what is offered through the regular college-preparatory course in the same field.
 Factors considered for these honors courses include, but are not limited to, the assignment and evaluation of one long or numerous short, challenging, and properly annotated, research papers and a comprehensive final examination.
 The use of college-level textbooks is encouraged.
 Regular college-preparatory courses in the subject area must be offered, as well.

 UC honors-level history / social science courses must also meet the general “a-g” honors-level course criteria.